-- SMLD Services for Children's Librarians, including book review, Cream of the Crop, and meetings
+- Maine Children's and YA Book Review Group including book reviews, Cream of the Crop, and meetings.

-- Cream of Crop - Books are reviewed at Southern Maine Library District monthly book review meetings by local librarians.
+- Cream of the Crop - Books are reviewed at Region 1 monthly book review meetings by local librarians.
 A "Cream of the Crop" Collection of the best titles published in the previous year is prepared for the Maine Regional Library System's Reading Round-Up Conference in April.
 The Cream of the Crop list contains about 120 books from preschool to high school age levels.
 The list includes titles, authors, recommended age levels and annotations.
 Award books are listed on the right sidebar.